ryvin/JumPing-PeNGuin-JPG-to-PNG-converter/README.md

 - Implements logging for better debugging and monitoring
 - Includes error handling and input validation
 - Provides unit tests for key functions
+- Can be built as a standalone Windows executable
+- Offers both GUI and CLI interfaces

 ## Installation